tanvikanhed/future-me-simulator/README.md

 #  Future Me Simulator

-A web-based habit simulation application that helps users understand how their current daily habits may influence their future progress.
+Future Me Simulator is a web application that uses a rule-based scoring system to simulate possible future outcomes based on a user's current habits and goals.

 ##  Problem Statement